Select Page

 Improved Observation and Parameterization of Bottom Boundary Layer Turbulence and Particle Properties, San Francisco Bay, California As co-principal investigator, used novel acoustical and optical instrumentation and laboratory-based sediment experiments deployed in wave-driven estuarine waters of San Francisco Bay to directly observe relationships between physical dynamics and biogeochemical properties of suspended particles.
 The field and laboratory results are used to inform a large-eddy simulation model that resolves high-resolution variability of the turbulent, sediment-laden boundary layer.
 This work was funded by the National Science Foundation (NSF).

-Nearshore Sound Propagation of and Species’ Response to Active-Source Seismic Surveys, Offshore Oregon, United States As co principal investigator, measuring the particle motion component and pressure amplitude variations of the acoustic disturbance from seismic survey explosions along the Cascadia Subduction Zone.
-High-intensity acoustic pulse information will be correlated with behavioral responses of fishes and invertebrates in the Redfish Rocks Marine Reserve using acoustic telemetry, tracking, and acceleration of tagged animals.
+Nearshore Sound Propagation of and Species’ Response to Active-Source Seismic Surveys, Offshore Oregon, United States As co-principal investigator, measured the particle motion component and pressure amplitude variations of the acoustic disturbance from seismic survey explosions along the Cascadia Subduction Zone.
+High-intensity acoustic pulse information is correlated with behavioral responses of fishes and invertebrates in the Redfish Rocks Marine Reserve using acoustic telemetry, tracking, and acceleration of tagged animals.
 This project is funded by the NSF.

 Radiance in a Dynamic Ocean (RaDyO): Radiance and Visibility as Affected by Inherent Optical Properties, and Imaging System Performance and Visibility as Affected by the Physical Environment, San Diego and Santa Barbara, California Led and co-managed a team of principal investigators in an investigation of the sources of variability of optical properties for the interpretation of images from underwater electro-optical systems.
-Participated in two field experiments to obtain water column optical properties from stationary and mobile platforms, including the Research Platform FLoating Instrument Platform (RP FLIP).
-Determined sources of variability of underwater visibility that included upper ocean mixing from wind forcing and stratification as well as eddy-induced phytoplankton blooms.
-Calculated the modulation transfer function and used advanced statistics to determine the relationship between physical and optical properties and imaging performance.
-Investigated the effects of stratification and scattering layers on imaging performance.
-Authored or co-authored three papers published in peer-reviewed journals.
+Determined sources of variability of underwater visibility, including upper ocean mixing from wind forcing and stratification, as well as eddy-induced phytoplankton blooms.

 RETURN TO OUR TEAM PAGE